Xernz/Xernz/README.md

-Yo Xernz is here
-- Just a random guy
+Just a regular man search for meaning
-- Just getting started with programming things.

-You can reach me here:
-nowhere, cuz i live in the void
+- Getting excited in the complexity of a system